robric/eks-platter-inter-cluster/README.md

 ## Short story

-Deployment of platter on two different EKS clusters running in two regions us-west-1 and us-west-2.
+The objective is to deploy the platter CNI (cRPD based) on two different EKS clusters running in two distinct AWS regions us-west-1 and us-west-2.
 AWS VPC peering is enforced to connect the underlying VPCs on which EKS clusters are deployed.
-This all starts with two ekstctl command to create clusters.

 ![image](https://user-images.githubusercontent.com/21667569/125673627-3a7e27a5-ee69-44f0-a8b2-1d60bd33e361.png)